elugens/hello-javascript/docs/general-javascript-questions/data-types/json-methods-tojson.md

 ---

-### What is the difference between JSON and JSONP in JavaScript?
+### What are the known differences between JSON and JSONP?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The difference between JSON and JSONP is that JSON is a simple data format for communication between different systems.
-JSONP is also known as JSON with Padding.
-JSONP is a methodology for using that format with cross domain ajax requests while not being affected by same origin policy issues.
-The important thing to remember with JSONP is that it is not actually a protocol or data type.
-It is just a way of loading a script on the fly and processing the script that is introduced to the page.
-In the spirit of JSONP, this means introducing a new JavaScript object from the server into the client application / script.
+  <div><strong>Interview Response:</strong> The difference between JSON and JSONP is that JSON is a simple data format for communication between different systems, and JSONP is also known as JSON with Padding.
+JSONP is a methodology for using that format with cross-domain ajax requests while not being affected by same-origin policy issues.
+The critical thing to remember with JSONP is that it is not a protocol or data type, and it is just a way of loading a script on the fly and processing the script that gets introduced to the page.
+In the spirit of JSONP, this means introducing a new JavaScript object from the server into the client application/ script.
 </div>
   </div>
 </details>

 ---

-### What is the third argument space used for in the JSON.stringify() method?
+### What is the third argument space used in the JSON.stringify() method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The third argument of JSON.stringify(value, replacer, space) is the number of spaces to use for pretty object formatting.</div><br />
   <div><strong>Technical Response:</strong> The third argument of JSON.stringify(value, replacer, space) is the number of spaces to use for pretty formatting.
 Previously, all stringified objects had no indents and extra spaces.
 That is fine if we want to send an object over a network.
-The space argument is used exclusively for a nice formatting.
-You should remember if you do not use the replacer, it should be set to null.
+The space argument is used exclusively for nice formatting.
+Remember that if you do not use the replacer, it should get set to null.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />